Product Leadership | Folio PM + DesignOps Management

 • Sprint planning and backlog grooming

-• Daily Stand-ups with risk assessments
+• Host Daily Stand-ups with risk assessments

-• Launch confidence and performance forecasting from research
+• Measure confidence and performance forecasting from research; Coordinate into channel and Site Design Playbooks

 • Enterprise and Native App Requirements Design Management